zettlrobert/notes/sass/README.md

   Place selectors inside the scope of another selector
     - variables scope is the context in which a variable is defined and available to use
     - scope of a selector between {}
-    - selectors inside the scope of antother selector are referred to as children
+    - selectors inside the scope of another selector are referred to as children

 Variables